50417/BotvsBot/README.md

 - Install Via NuGet Packages :(v3.7.0) Accord , Accord.MachineLearning, Accord.Math, Accord.IO, Accord.Statistics,Accord,Controls
 - Run via Visual Studio

 Make Sure the excel Property "Copy to Output Directory" is set to Always Copy in Vs

+Also Make sure Microsoft Access Database Engine 2016 is installed on the system: https://www.microsoft.com/en-us/download/details.aspx?id=54920
+To avoid getting :
+{"The 'Microsoft.ACE.OLEDB.12.0' provider is not registered on the local machine."}